gardener/gardener/hack/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>IngressDomain is the domain of the Seed cluster pointing to the ingress controller endpoint.
 It will be used
 to construct ingress URLs for system applications running in Shoot clusters.
+Once set this field is immutable.
 This will be removed in the next API version and replaced by spec.ingress.domain.</p>
 </td>
 </tr>